mikehulluk/mreorg/doc/index.rst

 	$ cd ~
 	$ git clone git://github.com/mikehulluk/mreorg.git

- 2. Add to |mreorg| binary and python searchpaths, by editting login scripts ( normally `~/.bashrc`).
+ 2. Add |mreorg| binaries and python files to shell-paths, by editing login scripts (normally `~/.bashrc`).
 Add the following lines to the end of this file::

 	export PYTHONPATH='$PYTHONPATH:/home/YOURUSERNAME/mreorg/src/'